On Ternary Trees and Fighting Fish

-\begin{exa} {\rm Consider the fighting fish $F$ shown in Figure \ref{fig:fish-to-ternary-tree}.
-If we set $Q$ to be the descending strip $\Des(w)$ then $(F,Q)$ maps to the ternary tree shown in Figure \ref{fig:ternary-tree}.
-Moreover, if we set $Q$ to be the descending strip $\Des(k)$ then $(F,Q)$ maps to the ternary tree shown Figure \ref{fig:ternary-tree-2}.
-In either case, the corresponding ternary tree contains 6 nodes with odd abscissa and 5 nodes with even abscissa.
-Note that the fighting fish $F$ contains 7 descending strips and 5 ascending strips.
+\begin{exa} {\rm Consider the fighting fish $F$ shown in Figure \ref{fig:stem-cell}.
+If the cell $w$ is set to be the root cell then $(F,\Des(w))$ maps to the ternary tree shown in Figure \ref{fig:ternary-tree}.
+Moreover, if the cell $h$ is set to be the root cell then $(F,\Des(h))$ maps to the ternary tree shown Figure \ref{fig:ternary-tree-2}.
+In either case, the corresponding ternary tree contains 4 nodes with odd abscissas and 5 nodes with even abscissas.
+Note that the fighting fish $F$ contains 5 descending strips and 5 ascending strips.

 For the case $n=4$, we compile a list of one-to-one correspondences between the members of $\MF_4$ and $\T_4$ in Figure \ref{fig:mapping}. } \end{exa}